Associated policy: A policy specifically assigned to a container, group, or user through the Associations settings in the Policy Editor.

 Container: A synonym for organizational unit in the Novell Storage Manager documentation.

 Collaborative storage: A shared storage area where a group of people in an organization can collaborate by accessing files.
 Novell Storage Manager lets you easily create collaborative storage areas through collaborative storage policies that you can assign to Group objects or to an organizational unit.

 Cross-Empire Data Migration: A susbsystem introduced in Novell Storage Manager 3.0.1 that allows for the movement of file system data between storage infrastructures on different platforms governed by different identity and security frameworks.
 Novell Storage Manager currently migrates data only from a Novell network to a Microsoft network.

-Deferred delete event: The scheduled deletion of a user home folder or a collaborative storage folder, but has not yet taken place because the number of days in the Cleanup Storage parameter of the policy has not been met.
+Deferred delete event: The scheduled deletion of a managed path, but has not yet taken place because the number of days in the Cleanup Storage parameter of the policy has not been met.